plyush1993/OUKS/README.md

 * "7.
 Normalization": GPBoost (gpboost, 0.6.7, CRAN) with boosting and mixed effects boosting were added as new biological factor adjustment algorithms.
 * "9.
 Statistics": slightly changed Fold Change calculations and canonical limma implementation was added.

-# Citation :link:
+# Citation :link: :label:
 *OUKS* has been published in the [Journal of Proteome Research](https://pubs.acs.org/journal/jprobs).
 If you use this software to analyze your own data, please cite it as below, thanks:

 Ivan V. Plyushchenko, Elizaveta S. Fedorova, Natalia V. Potoldykova, Konstantin A. Polyakovskiy, Alexander I. Glukhov, Igor A. Rodin. *Omics Untargeted Key Script*: R‑Based Software Toolbox for Untargeted Metabolomics with Bladder Cancer Biomarkers Discovery Case Study, Journal of Proteome Research, 2021, [https://doi.org/10.1021/acs.jproteome.1c00392](https://doi.org/10.1021/acs.jproteome.1c00392).

 # Contact :e-mail:
-Please send any comment, suggestion or question you may have to the author (Mr. Ivan Plyushchenko :man_scientist:), email: plyushchenko.ivan@gmail.com :mailbox_with_mail:, ORCID: 0000-0003-3883-4695 :label:.
+Please send any comment, suggestion or question you may have to the author (Mr. Ivan Plyushchenko :man_scientist:), email: plyushchenko.ivan@gmail.com :mailbox_with_mail:, ORCID: 0000-0003-3883-4695 :id:.